-For Fitch Ratings (Thailand), we use Senior Unsecured Debt rating while for TRIS Rating, we use company rating.
+For Fitch Ratings (Thailand), Deutsche Bank uses Senior Unsecured Debt rating while for TRIS Rating, Deutsche Bank uses company rating.

-We then match the debtor's credit rating given by ECAIs with the rating grade as set out in the Bank of Thailand's notification in order to identify the risk weights by type of claims on each debtor.
+Deutsche Bank then match the debtor's credit rating given by ECAIs with the rating grade as set out in the Bank of Thailand's notification in order to identify the risk weights by type of claims on each debtor.